atom-morgan/atom-morgan.github.io/_posts/2018-05-29-hello-world-in-javascript.md

 ![Function anatomy](/images/hello-world/function-anatomy.png)

 In our case we began with our function name `alert` followed by an open parenthesis.
-Then we provided our function a single argument in the form of a [string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String): `'Hello, world!'`.
+Then we provided our function a single argument in the form of a [string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String): `Hello, world!`.
 After the single argument we finish our function call with a closing parenthesis and a semicolon.

 We've now written our first program in an HTML page.
 In the next section, we'll introduce another way to write and run JavaScript code using what's known as a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop).